pyg-team/pytorch_geometric/README.md

 ### From master

-In case you want to experiment with the latest PyG features which are not fully released yet, you can install PyG from master via
+In case you want to experiment with the latest PyG features which are not fully released yet, ensure that `torch-scatter` and `torch-sparse` are installed by [following the steps mentioned above](#pip-wheels), and install PyG from master via:

 ```
 pip install git+https://github.com/pyg-team/pytorch_geometric.git